MicrosoftDocs/sdk-api/sdk-api-src/content/commctrl/ns-commctrl-nmdatetimestringw.md

 The return field.
 Set this member to GDT_VALID to indicate that the
 					<b>st</b> member is valid or to GDT_NONE to set the control to "no date" status (<a href="https://docs.microsoft.com/windows/desktop/Controls/date-and-time-picker-control-styles">DTS_SHOWNONE</a> style only).

+## -remarks

+> [!NOTE]
+> The commctrl.h header defines NMDATETIMESTRING as an alias which automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
+Mixing usage of the encoding-neutral alias with code that not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
+For more information, see [Conventions for Function Prototypes](/windows/win32/intl/conventions-for-function-prototypes).